apache/incubator-datalab/USER_GUIDE.md

     <img src="doc/create_notebook_from_ami.png" alt="Create notebook from AMI" width="560">
 </p>

 Before clicking "Create" button you should choose the image from "Select AMI" and fill in the "Name" and "Instance shape".
+For Deeplearning notebook on GCP there is also a list of predefined images.

 --------------------------
 ## Stop Notebook server <a name="notebook_stop"></a>